academe/OmniPay-Payone/README.md

   to include them.
   * Some of these messages seem to include credit card numbers, which does not seem right.
   * We need to handle these to find out what happens to PENDING transactions.
-* The "param" parameter looks like a custom field tat can be used for details like invoice ID.
+* The "param" parameter looks like a custom field that can be used for details like invoice ID.
 We should support it.
 * Other gateway types exist: iframe, "classic" (remote redirect?), JavaScript, one-click purchasing.
-* A basket is supported with array parameters.

 ## Hosted iframe Mode